kylehotchkiss/fnstraj/readme.md

 # fnstraj
 This is the hardest thing I've ever done.
-Node.js based trajectory predictor.
+Node.js-based balloon trajectory predictor.
 First (and only) trajectory predictor running on NOAA RAP (as far as I know, please correct me if I'm wrong)

 ## Usage
-This repo is more for people who are interested in hacking the code or learning it how it works.
-To use this predictor, head on over to http://trajectory.flynearspace.org/.
-Enjoy :)

 1. You'll need Node.js and Google Earth to test.
 2. Fork this repo.
 3. `npm install` in the directory.